 The Company provides for gratuity, a defined benefit retirement plan covering eligible employees.
 The Gratuity plan provides a lump sum payment to vested employees at retirement, death or termination of employment as per the Company’s policy.
 The gratuity payable to employees is based on the employee’s tenure of service and last drawn salary at the time of leaving the services of the company.
 The gratuity benefits are payable after five years of continuous service by the employee and are valued in accordance with the Payment of Gratuity Act, 1972.

-(a) Investment risk: If the plan is funded then assets liabilities mismatch & actual investment return on assets lower than the discount rate assumed at the last valuation date can impact the liability.
+b) Investment Risk - If Plan is funded then assets liabilities mismatch & actual investment return on assets lower than the discount rate assumed at the last valuation date can impact the liability.

-(b) Discount Rate: Reduction in discount rate in subsequent valuations can increase the plan’s liability.
+c) Discount Rate : Reduction in discount rate in subsequent valuations can increase the plan’s liability.

-(c) Mortality and disability: Actual deaths and disabilities cases proving lower or higher than assumed in the valuation can impact the liabilities.
+d) Mortality & disability - Actual deaths & disability cases proving lower or higher than assumed in the valuation can impact the liabilities.

-(e) Withdrawals : Actual withdrawals proving higher or lower than assumed withdrawals and change of withdrawals rates at subsequent valuations can impact Plan’s liability.
+e) Withdrawals - Actual withdrawals proving higher or lower than assumed withdrawals and change of withdrawal rates at subsequent valuations can impact Plan’s liability.

 i) Fair value hierarchy